offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 |          (n,1)  | `{h}#b00 (a,2)` |
 |          (n,2)  | `{h}#800 (a,3)` |

-The ranks algorithm exploits the "starts at 1 and increments by 1" property of symbols in the last column for further memory savings.
-The ranks algorithm modifies the collapsed first algorithm's data structure by removing symbol instance counts from `last` and instead replacing them with ranks: A tally of how many times each symbol was encountered until reaching the current index.
+The ranks algorithm exploits the "starts at 1 and increments by 1" property of symbols in `last` to greatly speed up the backsweep testing algorithm.
+To start with, the ranks algorithm modifies the collapsed first algorithm's data structure by removing symbol instance counts from `last` and instead replacing them with ranks: A tally of how many times each symbol was encountered until reaching the current index.

 <table>
-<tr><th>records (original)</th><th>records (using ranks)</th><th>first_occurrence_map</th></tr>
+<tr><th>records (collapsed first)</th><th>records (ranks)</th><th>first_occurrence_map</th></tr>
 <tr><td>

 |  last   |